whole-communities-whole-health/aws-usage-cohort/connect-to-s3.md

 ## A few things to keep in mind
-- Please do not put anything into the folder named “processed_data_for_database” before meeting with Joe Midura.
+- Please do not put anything into the folder named “processed_data_for_database” before meeting with Joe.
 Labs will use that particular folder to add records to a database visible by everyone within WCWH.
 You can still create folders and upload other data, though.
 - I encrypted all WCWH S3 buckets so you don't need to try to change bucket settings.
 - You will only be able to access your own lab’s S3 bucket.

-Please contact Joe Midura if you have any questions.

 \
 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fwhole-communities-whole-health%2Faws-usage-cohort%2Fblob%2Fmain%2Fconnect-to-s3.md&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)